ethers-io/documentation/source/ethers.js/source/api-advanced.rst

 :sup:`prototype` . decode ( [ names , ] types , data ) |nbsp| :sup:`=>` |nbsp| :sup:`Result`
-    Returns an Object by parsing *data* assuming *types*, with each parameter accessible as apositional parameters.
+    Returns an Object by parsing *data* assuming *types*, with each parameter accessible as a positional parameters.
 If *names* is provided, each parameter is also accessible by its name.
 Throws if *data* is invalid for the *types*.